by Santorini Dave • Updated: November 18, 2018

 - 6. Read the fine print and cancellation policy.

-- 7. Look for reduced rates for extended stay.
+- 7. Look for reduced rates for extended stays.

 - 8. Confirm directions with owner.
 Directions are often unclear and difficult to understand.